 This is the performance of De Niro’s life (and Schoonmaker’s, and screenwriter Paul Schraeder’s, and Scorsese’s).
 De Niro looks raw and weathered.
 He trounces around his many apartments, which don't seem any different no matter how trashy or decadent: he has a way of leveling his surroundings.
 He would not be laid barer by the performance if he was an ancient Greek performing in the nude.
 And in that time, they would have gotten this story completely.
 It contains nothing more timely than human nature – that’s how close to the bone LaMotta lived, in the history of anger, suspicion, and jealousy, of which Raging Bull is as much an anthem as Apocalypse Now was an anthem to power or 2001: A Space Odyssey to intellect.
 It could be a fable of the whole human struggle, of the masculine complex, of the animal psyche in the man.
 If future generations forget all the history that you can't get from movies, there's no way they'll consider that Jake LaMotta could have been real.

 De Niro doesn’t just gain weight for the present-day segments: he becomes heavy.
 Nothing LaMotta lacked in spirit could stop him from winning a battle that only required his fists, but in his life he became the sad commentator of other people’s idea of him (he continues to be so as the subject of a film that isolates his most debilitating flaws, rather than his athletic achievements).
-His story as told by Scorsese unsheathes the man, and yet reveals no charisma or sympathy.
+His story as told by Scorsese unsheathes the man, and yet reveals no sympathy.
 Yet I wonder if we can find any peace in the notion that the most poetically just ending possible for such a man could not change him.
 To my knowledge, I don’t think LaMotta ever did get knocked down.
-I wouldn’t be surprised if he consulted on Raging Bull to pay his rent.
+And yet I wouldn’t be surprised if he consulted on Raging Bull to pay his rent.

 Image is a screenshot from the film.